2020 Election Coverage

 Sean Dempsey, S.J., on the 2020 Catholic Vote

-Catholic voters, whose ballots were crucial in 2016, may sway the 2020 presidential election.
+Catholic voters, considered a crucial swing vote in 2016, may sway the 2020 presidential election.
 But, says Prof. Sean Dempsey, S.J., the days when Catholics voted as a bloc are long gone.
-Today, they span the political spectrum, and to think they’ll vote as a priest instructs them from the pulpit is a stereotype.
+Today, they span the political spectrum, and they don’t look for voting instructions from the pulpit.

 Justin Levitt and Election 2020